-Bank of England joins MIT
+Bank of England in CBDC Research

 According to an announcement on the Bank of England’s website, the bank has entered into an agreement with the Massachusetts Institute of Technology (MIT) Media Lab Digital Currency Initiative (DCI) for conducting joint research on Central Bank Digital Currency (CBDC).